Richard Horton (editor): Honours and awards

 Horton is a Fellow of both the Academy of Medical Sciences and the Royal College of Physicians.

 In 2007, he received the Edinburgh Medal for scientific and professional contributions to the understanding and well-being of humanity.
 Two years later he was awarded the Dean's Medal from Johns Hopkins Bloomberg School of Public Health.

 In 2015, he received the Friendship Award from Government of China.
 He has worked closely with Chinese medical experts and healthcare officials since 2008.

 In 2016, he received the Andrija Štampar medal from the Association of Schools of Public Health in the European region.
 The following year, for his work in public health, he was a recipient of the Edwin Chadwick Medal.

 In 2019, he received the Roux Prize.

 In 2021, he received the Physicians for Human Rights award.

 Horton is an honorary professor at the London School of Hygiene and Tropical Medicine, the University College London, and the University of Oslo.
 For his work in global health, he was an honoured with a doctorate at the University of Tromsø.
 He is a council member of the University of Birmingham.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to health and medical journalism.

-Personal and family
+Personal and family life

 In 1998, Horton married paediatrician Ingrid Johanna Wolfe.
 They separated in 2017.
 He has one daughter from this marriage.
 He is being treated for stage 4 melanoma.

 He has been inspired by Raymond Hoffenberg and Amartya Sen.